Procedures for Salary Administration (Regular Non-Unionized Support Staff)

 10. LATERAL TRANSFERS (same salary class)

-10.1 When an employee moves from one position to another of the same salary class, a salary analysis is performed by Human Resources Service and the employee’s salary is adjusted if the result of the analysis is higher than the actual salary.
+1. When a staff member moves from one position to another of the same salary class, a salary analysis is performed by Human Resources and the staff member’s salary is adjusted if the result of the analysis is higher than the actual salary.
 If the result is lower than the actual salary, the salary cannot be reduced and stays the same.

 11. DEMOTIONS and DOWNWARD POSITION RECLASSIFICATIONS

-11.1 When an employee moves from one position to another of a lower salary class, or if their current position is reclassified to a lower salary class, no adjustment is made to the employee’s salary as long as it does not exceed the maximum of the new salary class.
+1. When a staff member moves from one position to another of a lower salary class, or if their current position is reclassified to a lower salary class, no adjustment is made to the staff member’s salary as long as it does not exceed the salary cap of the new salary class.

-11.2 If the employee’s salary is above the maximum of the new salary class, the salary is subject to the following:
+2. If the staff member’s salary is above the maximum of the new salary class, the salary is subject to the following:

-1. If the demotion was initiated by the employee or following disciplinary action or performance-related issues, the employee’s salary is decreased to the maximum of the new salary class; or
+1. If the demotion was initiated by the staff member or following disciplinary action or performance-related issues, the staff member’s salary is decreased to the salary cap of the new salary class; or

-2. If the demotion results from a reclassification or an organizational restructure, the employee becomes red circled and is salary is subject to section 6.1 above.
+2. If the demotion results from a reclassification or an organizational restructure, the staff member becomes red circle and the salary is subject to section 6.1 above.

-12.1 When an employee accepts a temporary assignment in a position of a higher class, Human Resources establishes the employee’s salary in the temporary assignment by increasing the salary in their substantive position by 5% per salary class above the substantive position salary class; without being below the minimum of temporary position salary class.
-There is no salary analysis perform for temporary assignment.
+1. When a staff member accepts a temporary assignment in a position of a higher class, Human Resources establishes the staff member’s salary in the temporary assignment by increasing the salary in their substantive position by 5% per salary class above the substantive position salary class, without being below the minimum of the temporary position’s salary class.
+There is no salary analysis performed for temporary assignment.

-12.2 If the temporary assignment is in a position of the same or of a lower salary class, the employee will maintain their current salary, even if their salary is above the maximum of the temporary assignment position salary class.
-In the latter, future salary increases will be based on the employee’s substantive position and the employee shall not be considered red circled.
+2. If the temporary assignment is in a position of the same or of a lower salary class, the staff member will maintain their current salary, even if their salary is above the salary cap of the temporary assignment position’s salary class.
+In the latter case, future salary increases will be based on the staff member’s substantive position and the staff member shall not be considered red circle.

-12.3 When an employee is on a temporary assignment, all benefits are based on the employee’s substantive position, except for the annual leave accrual which is based on the temporary assignment position.
+3. When a staff member is on temporary assignment, all benefits are based on the staff member’s substantive position, except for the annual leave accrual which is based on the temporary assignment position.

 13. TEMPORARY ADDITIONAL RESPONSIBILITIES (second source)

-13.1 When temporary additional responsibilities are assigned to an employee who remains in their substantive position, Human Resources does a job evaluation simulation based on the assumption that the responsibilities would be permanent in order to determine if the addition of these responsibilities would increase the salary class should they become permanent.
+1. When temporary additional responsibilities are assigned to a staff member who remains in their substantive position, Human Resources will conduct a job evaluation simulation, based on the assumption that the responsibilities would be permanent, in order to determine if the addition of these responsibilities would increase the salary class should they become permanent.

-13.2 If the results demonstrate that the additional responsibilities would have an impact on the position salary class if such additional responsibilities were to become permanent, the employee is granted a second source equal to 5% of their actual salary per additional salary class.
-There is no salary analysis perform for second source.
+2. If the results demonstrate that the additional responsibilities would have an impact on the position’s salary class if such additional responsibilities were to become permanent, the staff member is granted a second source equal to 5% of their actual salary per additional salary class.
+There is no salary analysis performed for second source.

-13.2.1 This second source is payable for the duration of the period during which the employee performs the temporary additional responsibilities.
+1. This second source is payable for the duration of the entire period during which the temporary additional responsibilities are carried out.

-13.3 If the results demonstrate that the additional responsibilities would not have an impact on the position salary class if such additional responsibilities were to become permanent, no additional salary will be granted to the employee for performing these temporary additional responsibilities.
+3. If the results demonstrate that the additional responsibilities would not have an impact on the position’s salary class if such additional responsibilities were to become permanent, no additional salary will be granted.

-13.5 If more than one employee assumes the additional responsibilities, the job evaluation simulation performed as per section 13.1 will be done for each of the positions assuming these responsibilities.
-The rules in section 13.2 will then be applied, which could generate a different result for each employee performing the additional responsibilities.
+5. If more than one staff member assumes the additional responsibilities, the job evaluation simulation performed as per section 13.1 will be done for each of the positions assuming these responsibilities.
+The rules in section 13 will then be applied, which could generate a different result for each staff member performing the additional responsibilities.

 14. RETROACTIVE PAY

-14.1 The retroactive pay period is limited to three (3) months prior to the date the official job evaluation request being received by Human Resources, whether:
+1. The retroactive pay period is limited to three (3) months prior to the date of the official job evaluation request being received by Human Resources, whether:

 1. A job evaluation results in an increase in salary class; or

-2. An employee accepts a temporary assignment in a position of a higher class; or
+2. A staff member accepts a temporary assignment in a position of a higher class; or

 3. Additional salary is payable due to temporary additional responsibilities.

-14.2 The Manager may request an extension to the retroactive period if an event beyond the Manager’s control took place that resulted in the delay in the submission of a job evaluation request.
+2. The manager may request an extension to the retroactive period if an event beyond the manager’s control took place that resulted in the delay in the submission of a job evaluation request.
 In such cases, if Human Resources deems that the justification is acceptable, the retroactive date will be accepted.
-Retroactive pay exceeding six (6) months must be approved by the Associate Vice-President, Human Resources and shall never exceed twelve (12) months.
+Retroactive pay exceeding six (6) months must be approved by the associate vice-president, Human Resources and shall never exceed twelve (12) months.

-14.4 In the case of restructuring that impacts simultaneously at least any three positions in the faculty or service, the date on which changes come into effect must be set as soon as possible in conjunction with Human Resources and the director responsible for the restructuration or an individual occupying a higher-level position.
+4. In the case of restructuring that simultaneously impacts at least any three positions in the faculty or service, the date on which changes come into effect must be set as soon as possible, in cooperation with Human Resources and the director responsible for the restructuring or an individual occupying a higher-level position.

 15. CHANGE OF POSITION WITH DIFFERENT AVERAGE REGULAR WEEKLY HOURS

-15.1 If an employee changes positions where the average regular weekly hours of work of their new position differ from those of their former position, the new salary is determined by Human Resources in two steps:
+1. If a staff member changes positions where the average regular weekly hours of work of their new position differ from those of their former position, the new salary is determined by Human Resources in two steps:

-1. The employee’s current salary is recalculated based on the new regular hours of work; and
+1. Their current salary is recalculated based on the new regular hours of work; and

 2. The recalculated salary is adjusted to reflect any other provisions of Policy 3 or of this Procedure that apply.